 The Hiring Strategy Re-Think

-This approach has significant benefits.
-Each employee that doesn’t fit the long term strategy will leave having had a positive career growth experience.
-This has significant benefits!
-In a short period of time your reputation will grow among your industry peers, among industry giants (who happily hire your senior expensive people), and most importantly with your customers who see you as a fair priced, high caliber products and services provider – which you will be because you provide great industry training, career growth and experience to your entry level and level 2 & 3 employees.
-It’s all part of your strategy!
+But each will leave having had a positive career growth experience.
+In a short period of time your reputation will grow among your peers, industry giants who happily hire your trained people, and most importantly with your customers who see you as a fair priced, high caliber products and services provider –

 |Title||How they describe the podcast||What we think|